fluffymadness/pileMD-Mobile/Readme.md

 Racks

-- Add functionality for creating/renaming/removing racks
+- Add functionality for renaming/removing racks

 Notebooks

-- Add functionality for renaming notebooks
 - Add are you sure dialog when removing a notebooks

 Notes